The city is in a Drought Watch and is asking for voluntary reductions in water use.

 A drought on the ground and "drought" in terms of water supply status are different distinctions.
 While the two sometimes go hand-in-hand, a weather-based drought does not always translate into a city declaring watering restrictions based on their existing and projected water supply levels.

-Find out about city programs that can help you save water this year and stay within your water budget.
-You can monitor your own water use on you monthly water bill.
+Learn about water conservation, find out about city programs that can help you save water this year and stay within your water budget.
+You can monitor your water use on your monthly water bill.